UCLA Acceptance Rate

 - Retired Actor Tim Robbins

 - Tennis star Jimmy Connors

 - Actor (now activist) Leonardo DiCaprio

 They don’t just consider scores and grades in their holistic admissions process.
-You can get your foot in the door by displaying unique qualities and creativity.
+You can get your foot in the door by displaying unique qualities and creativity for college acceptance.
 We can help you highlight your achievements in your school, community, and other areas.